 Who cares if you huff’n puff when exercising?

 Here are our 8 picks to get out of the gym and into nature to work out.
 Think: mountain biking, kayaking and a range of scenic hikes.
-So without further ado, allow us to introduce you to the top 8 outdoor exercise ideas here.
+So while you pre-stretch and do some deep breathing, here are our top outdoor exercise ideas from across the Barrington Coast region.
+Get set, go!

 2. Stand up paddle boarding on Wallis Lake